akrotag/gmail-mail-sender/README.md

 ```bash
 gmail_sender.py -ue "your email" -p "your password" -r "the receiver's email" -s "subject of the mail" -t "the body/content of the mail" -a "attachment's path(if you have any attachment to put)"
 ```
+Details:
+-

+-You can use a "\n" to break the body

+-There is only three(3) mandatory commands that are: -ue, -p and -r

+## Limitations
+There is only one important limitations: Your attachment can't weight more than 25MB due to [gmail's attachemnt size limit](https://support.google.com/mail/?p=MaxSizeError)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.